vestrel00/contacts-android/README.md

     .commit()
 ```

+> For more info, read [How do I delete contacts?](/howto/howto-delete-contacts.md)

 > Note that for insert, update, and delete functions, you will need to add the
 > `android.permission.WRITE_CONTACTS` and `android.permission.GET_ACCOUNTS` permissions
 > to your app's AndroidManifest.
 Additionally, the user will have to have given your app that
 > permission at runtime (starting with Android Marshmallow).
 Without permissions being granted,
 > these functions will do nothing and return a failed result.
 To make permission handling much
 > easier, Kotlin coroutine extensions are available in the `permissions` module.

 #### There's even more…